chase-codes/istio_lab/modules/01-foundation/README.md

 ```

 You should see different pod names (like backend-686576749d-abc12, backend-686576749d-def34, etc.) across requests, proving that Kubernetes is load balancing behind the scenes.

+Why this step: Show that even though you hit the same Service IP each time, kube-proxy spreads requests across pods.
+What to look for: Changing pod names across requests while the Service IP stays the same.

 Exit the debug pod: